 While companies often pay in good faith to keep their shareholders happy, they are not obliged to pay dividends.
-A substantial dividend payout can be interpreted in 2 ways: either it means the company is doing well and has profits to share.
-Or it means they don’t have any expansion projects on the horizon, which could signal a share price drop, sometime soon.
+A substantial dividend payout can be interpreted in 2 ways.
+Either:

-Larger, established companies (AKA Blue Chip Stocks) usually pay predictable, regular dividends whereas smaller companies, like a tech start-up for example, may not pay dividends as regularly as its profits are still volatile, even if it is making profits the company is likely reinvesting them into expansion projects.
+Larger established companies (AKA Blue Chip Stocks) usually pay predictable and regular dividends, whereas smaller companies, like a tech start-up for example, may not pay dividends as regularly as its profits are still volatile.
+Even if it is making profits the company will most likely reinvest profits into expansion projects.

 How can I use my dividends?